BLM Sage-grouse plans

 A wildlife biologist gently holds a sage-grouse hen

-We have proposed alternatives for strengthening these plans, informed by the best-available science and input from local, state, federal and Tribal partners.
+We have proposed amendments to strengthen these plans, informed by the best-available science and input from local, state, federal and Tribal partners.

 Conservation Topics